Patties-of-the-Krabby/health-insurance-risk-calculator-server/README.md

 ## Credits
 - Credits to GitHub, GitPages, and Azure for hosting sites.
-- Node.js and VSCode is used for editing and commits.
+- Node.js and VSCode used for editing and commits.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.